Edit a tax rate

 You can edit:

-- A tax rate name, even if it is used in a transaction.
+- Tax rate components, if they're not used in a transaction

-- A component name, even if it is used in a transaction.
+- Tax rate names and component names, even if they're used in a transaction

 Edit a rate